There ain’t no place like paradise.Tupac Shakur

 Kai Bae Beach – White sand, clear water and beautiful sunsets make Kai Bae Beach a great place to stay on Koh Chang.
 This small, quiet and relatively undeveloped beach is home to a mix of luxury resorts and cheap backpacker accommodations.

 Lonely Beach – Lonely Beach is Koh Chang’s backpacker central, offering some of the island’s cheapest accommodations and drinks.
-Cheap bungalows and all-night parties make Lonely Beach a good choice for backpackers, but not the best place on the island for rest and relaxation.
+Cheap bungalows and all-night parties make Lonely Beach a good choice for backpackers.
+However, this may not the best place on the island for rest and relaxation.

 Bang Bao Bay – Located on Koh Chang’s southern coastline, Bang Bao Bay is a quiet beach that is rarely crowded.
 The nearby pier is where most diving and snorkeling tours around Koh Chang depart from.